-Dental radiation certificate programs provide a theoretical overview of radiation physics, radiation protection and oral biology.
+These programs provide a theoretical overview of radiation physics, radiation protection and oral biology.
 Students learn how to position and prepare patients for X-ray examinations, as well as training to operate X-ray machines and process the resulting film.
+Students must be experienced and certified dental assistants with a high school diploma or the equivalent.

 The courses found within a dental radiation certificate program provide a theoretical background of radiation technology and safety procedures as well as a clinical background in practical equipment operation.
 The program has 60 hours of classroom training.
 Course topics include: